 Next I decided that the radio was getting low on juice from the UPS, so I had better bring up that circuit… Out to the power box again, and on with the shack breaker.
 That was interesting… Lots of RFI started!
 By lots I means two or three S unit increase in RFI, across most of the bands.
 I then had the radio on AC power, and the UPS running down was not an issue.
 I removed the UPS from the circuit, unplugged it, and carted to all metal garbage can, put it in and closed the lid.
 Lucky me, it was not generating RFI.
 In it came, and back in circuit it went.
 Still no RFI from it… Good, I knew the UPS was clean.

 I found this thread on EHam, and remember, the old adage, Wireless is your friend.
 I removed one cable that ran across the room to the stereo/game cluster of hardware, and more RFI died.
 I replaced that cable with a wireless link.
 This now left me with a few small islands of Ethernet, and no long runs of cable, each island of Ethernet was connected via wireless.
 An example is my PlayStation III.
 It does wireless or wired, I selected wireless.
 Another example is a media server I use, the Logitech hardware has an Ethernet bridge in it, and does wireless too.
-I wireless to the Logitech, then use the built in bridge to feed a local cloud machine I use for backup.
+I wireless to the Logitech, then use the built in bridge to feed a local cloud machine I use for backup, and everything else in that area, hence the term “islands of wireless”.
 The goal I have is to reduce the number, and length of all Ethernet cables.
-Anything left got tons of 31 mix ferrites on it, and as many coils of cable into the 31 mix ferrite as I can.
+Anything left got tons of 31 mix ferrites on it, and as many coils of cable into the 31 mix ferrite as I could fit.
 That project netted me a one and a half S unit reduction in RFI.

 Computers are copious generators of RFI, and almost every ham alive has one or more, in the shack.
 Here is a brief story about that, and how easy it is to overlook them as a source.

 That is how easy it is to forget to check your computers… I kill them all, and bring them up one at a time.
-Now days you have to kill the power to them, when you turn off a computer, it is really still on, so remove power!
-If I have one that generates RFI, I ground it.
+Now days you have to kill the power to them, when you turn off a computer, it is really still on, so I always remove the power cord!
+If I have one that generates RFI, I ground the case, and make sure the PC board ground is connected to real ground as well.
 See the Rebuilding the Shack post for more on my ground buss.
 So when it comes to computers, I start from scratch, I kill them all, and bring them up one at a time.
 The same for all my printers, and any peripherals connected to my computers.
 After that– out came the 31 mix ferrites.
 These things are a godsend.
 They are responsible for more RFI being removed from my shack than any other single item.
 One on every cable leaving the computer, that is every cable BUT the ground.
 I never put RF chokes on grounds, that would be counterproductive.
 I also ground the case of every computer, and not with some wimpy wire, I use a 1/2 or 1 inch strap to a ground buss.
 All of this got rid of most of my RFI from the shack.
 Now on to the rest of the house.

 The Rest of the House: